angelica1828/js_freecodecamp_course/README.md

-# React Test Projects
+# JavaScript Test Projects
-Welcome to the React Test Projects repository!
-This collection of small test projects was created while learning React.
-Each project explores different aspects of React development, providing hands-on experience with various concepts and features.
+This collection of small test projects was created while learning JavaScript.
+Each project explores different aspects of JavaScript development and the usage of APIs and Data Structures, providing hands-on experience with various concepts and features.

 ## Projects Included
 ### Project 1: Palindrome Checker